 Looking for our Podcast:

 Vax Talk is the Voices for Vaccines podcast, hosted by Karen Ernst and Blank Children’s Hospital pediatrician Dr. Nathan Boonstra.
-You can find our podcast page here, or subscribe to the podcast via iTunes or Google Play.
+You can find our podcast page here, or subscribe to the podcast via iTunes, Google Play, or Stitcher.

 Archived Conference Calls

 Each month, Voices for Vaccines hosts conference calls with movers and shakers in the pro-vaccine movement.
 Recordings of these calls can be downloaded here.

 Oftentimes, we have friends or family members who have refused some or all vaccines for their children, and we would like to begin a conversation about vaccines with them in order to help calm their immunization-related fears.
 This toolkit helps parents start these conversations and sustain them until minds can be changed.
 Also in Italian.